 How to Find out What Is Playing

-Some theaters will have English speakers others might not so you might want to enlist the help of a Chinese-speaking colleague or friend to help you.
+You can also try going directly to the theater to see what's playing.
+Some theaters will have English speakers while others will not, so you may need to enlist the help of a Chinese-speaking colleague or friend to help you.

-Hotel concierges should also be able to help you with this.
-For this route, I'd ask the concierge in the morning to find out what's playing in theaters nearby your hotel and what the times are.
-This gives them plenty of time get the information for you.
-If you have enough advance time, they might also be able to purchase the tickets for you.
+Hotel concierges should also be able to help you with finding showtimes.
+Ask the concierge in the morning to find out what's playing in theaters near your hotel and what the times are.

 Ratings & Censorship

-Many of the foreign films that come in are shown in their original language and subtitled in Chinese.
-So, if you're an English speaker and you're interested in seeing the latest German film, that one's likely only going to be in German with Chinese subtitles.
+Many foreign films that are released in China are shown in their original language with Chinese subtitles.
+So if you want to see a Hollywood movie, the audio should be in English.
+But if you're an English speaker and you're interested in seeing a German movie, for example, it's going to be in German with Chinese subtitles.

-Buying tickets is pretty simple.
+Buying tickets at the box office is pretty simple.
 If you haven't had someone else help you buy tickets in advance, then just go to the theater on the day you want to see the movie and purchase your tickets at the counter.
-You can usually buy tickets for the day-of showing but not for future dates.
-Tickets are reserved seating so you won't have to worry about not getting a seat.
+You can usually buy tickets for a same-day showing but not for future dates.
+Tickets are reserved seating, so you won't have to worry about not getting a seat.

 You want to be sure to arrive early.
 Cinemas in China generally don't play a string of previews before the movie starts, so the ticket time is when the actual film begins playing.

 You'll also want to arrive early enough to explore the concession stand and pick up some refreshments.
 Popcorn and kettle corn are universal theater treats, but you'll also find some uniquely Chinese snacks.
 Popular items include dried plums, dried squid, and coconut juice to drink.